 From the Merriam Lake trailhead follow the stream for a few hundred feet until you spot a wooden sign that points to the right, away from the creek.
 Stay on the well used trail up several steep hills to gain enough elevation to reach the lake.
 You may camp on the east side of the lake or continue around the north shore where you'll find more biv sites higher up.
 From here continue west, up the scree slope and moraine towards the bottom of the face.
 (Tank up!
 This is the last water you’ll find until you get back).
 Eventually the slopes lead to the base of the wall.
 You may find climbing the class 3 black rock band easier than the scree hiking as the FA team did.

 NOTE: Come well prepared and plan for self-sufficient travel in this remote country.
 Cell phones and satellite phones may not be reliable in some locations and there can be long distances between good water sources in the late season.
-2-ply sidewalls and tubeless tires might not survive this trip and make sure your spare is full-sized, inflated and you know where the jack is and how to use it.
+2-ply sidewalls and tubeless tires might not survive this trip so make sure your spare is full-sized, inflated and you know where the jack is and how to use it.
 Don't forget your lug wrench.
 If you break down in this country or get snowed in you may have to walk out.
 Search and rescue in this range can be difficult, expensive and a real burden on the local law enforcement and Forest Service staffs who are the first to be called for emergencies in this area.

 P1 of Idaho’s East Face Direct starts in a crack system just right of the obvious right facing dihedral “Grand Central Chimney” in the middle of the wall.
 The rock is steep and protection can be found in and around the crack.
 The first 30 meters is 90 degrees of 5.9+ spicy climbing.
 The next 30-40 meters is less steep 5.8 climbing.
 The top half of the pitch is composed of banded iron dolomite which is rarely loose and every move is pulling on back-cut, upward sloping jugs and ledges.